Ethics in WarSep 27, 2005

 We like to think that terrorism is always wrong.
 But what if the cause is just?
 Do the ends ever justify the means?
 And how do we define "terrorism" anyway?

 What is terrorism?
-As used in modern journalism, it requires three things: non-state actors, a political agenda, and innocents must be killed intentionally.
+As used in modern journalism, it requires three things: non-state actors, a political agenda, and the intentional killing of innocents.
 How are civilian deaths in terrorism different from collateral damage in, say, war?
 Ken introduces Alan Dershowitz, professor of law at Harvard.
 Is terrorism ever morally justifiable?
 Dershowitz explains why state sponsored warfare and is not as bad as terrorism.
 Dershowitz explains why he thinks that terrorism is not always wrong.

 What philosophical views are useful for thinking about terrorism?
 Dershowitz answers that he would not want a single ethical view to dominate thinking about ethical matters.
 Is torture justified if it means that you can find a ticking time bomb by torturing a suspect?
 Dershowitz thinks that it can be justified in certain circumstances.
 John explains how Dershowitz's utilitarian views play into his philosophy.
 Dershowitz explains why he thinks that the distinction between civilian and military should be changed to a continuum of civilianness.
 Have there been any successful uses of terrorism?
 Is terrorism rational?
 Ken and Dershowitz both think that it is rational, although it is not the only rational course of action.